SpenceKonde/DxCore/megaavr/extras/Errata.md

 not rise above 2.1V and then drops down again.
 Note that the voltage levels given are not absolute values but typical values.*

-Note that the only matters if you care about 1.5mA power consumption.
+Note that this *only matters if you care about 1.5mA power consumption*.
 Of course, if you're operating in that voltage range, you probably do.

+So what it doesn't like is Vdd *falling to* that value - so if we run it from 1.8V, we should be okay?
+Good thing it's fixed on DBs now.

-This suggests some things about the internal voltage reglator....
+This suggests some things about the internal voltage reglator, which we already get the impression they had some issues with.

-### Extremely rapidly rising Vdd can cause damage
+### Extremely rapidly rising Vdd can cause damage (Not in errata, alluded to obliquely in datasheet)
-This was apparently discovered by a customer who don't know the meaning of "board level decoupling", and built devices with just the originally spec'ed 0.1uF caps, and supplied power by shorting the supply rails to a 5v supply with lots of capacitance through very short wires/traces (specifically, it was a thumb-drive form factor then plugged straight into a laptop USB port, shorting the rail to laptop +5v.
+This was apparently discovered by a customer who don't know the meaning of "board level decoupling", and built devices with just the originally spec'ed 0.1uF caps, and supplied power by shorting the supply rails to a 5v supply with lots of capacitance through very short wires/traces (specifically, it was a thumb-drive form factor then plugged straight into a laptop USB port, shorting the rail to laptop +5v; if you've ever taken a laptop apart,you might have noticed all those rectangular black things (with numbers like 100, 150, 220, 330 ontop, and just two terminals.
+Laptop motherboards are practically tiled with low ESR tantalum and ceramic caps. .
 There's USB current limiting, but it is slow to respond, because it's designed to tolerate the inrush current of up to 22uF of capacitance.
 On a laptop (this is much less of a problem on desktops, because there are usually wires (with non-zero parasitic inductance and resistance) the the USB ports are directly on the motherboard, with a bunch of high value, low ESR capacitors across the 5v rail.
 So the near-infinite capacitance of the laptop The voltage could ramp up so quickly that the internal regulator could overshoot the target voltage and damage the chip.
 Not using board-level decoupling caps is inconsistent with electronics best practices.
 I think the only boards I've ever made without at least 4.7uF on the board were the Ultramini's that would plug into a DIP socket, and even those I put 1uF on...

 I speculate that this is what led to the next version of the datasheet specifying 1.0 uF caps instead of 0.1uF caps for decoupling - these would be sufficient to slow down the slew rate down just enough.
 But that wasn't really satisfactory (one imagines that other customers or testing found that the chips could crash when the load increased for example from turning on a load driven by output pins), and they revised the datasheet again to specify a 1uF cap on the board plus 0.1uF caps on each supply pin.

 Reporting of this issue followed a complicated path, and this is pieced together from statements from multiple people involved and observing the changes to the datasheet.

-### TWI0 MUX 2 option on DD
+### TWI0 MUX 2 option on DD (unofficial)
 The ALT2 mux option may be broken on DD-series parts.
 Inconsistent behavior has been seen in testing.
 Sometimes it will work, other times it will drive the SDA line low (to generate the first start condition) and then do nothing more.
+Attempts to elucidate the nature of this issue have failed.

 **Partial workaround**
 Use another TWI mapping option, and enable the SMBUS 3.0 levels using the Wire.configSpecialOptions()